Autoscaler/autoscaler/autoscale-workload-rabbit/README.md

  - Non-transient communication failures with the RabbitMQ host
  - The `ServiceScaler` not providing reliable information on the number of instances

-## Maintainers

- The following people are contacts for developing and maintaining this module:

- - Richard Hickman (Cambridge, UK, richard.hickman@hp.com)